Belgian Food – Chez Léon – Brussels, Belgium

 There’s something very special about this small nation of 10 million people that makes it world capital of Europe, beer, chocolates and many other things.
 During the 1958 World Expo in Brussels, Belgium became the true capital of Moules et Frites or mussels and chips, with the Chez Léon, the House of Leon being king of this gastronomic offering.

-So when you’re in Belgium, a visit to Chez Léon is a must as not only do they offer 14 different mussel specialities, but they have 120 traditional Belgian dishes, e.g. rabbit stewed in kriek (cherry) beer and stoemp (bubble and squeak) … I’ll stick to my mussels, thank you!
-Léon is above all a genuine Belgian brasserie serving a whole range of typically Belgian dishes.
+Chez Léon in Brussels offers 14 different mussel specialities as well as 120 traditional Belgian dishes, e.g. rabbit stewed in kriek (cherry) beer and stoemp (bubble and squeak) … I’ll stick to my mussels, thank you!

 Note that when dining at Léon’s restaurants internationally, adaptations have been made to the ingredients to suit local tastes and to ensure its long-term success.
 For example, the large-sized Belgian mussels gave way to smaller ones resembling the Bouchot mussel which are more familiar to the French and the Belgian large chips with a definitive potato taste had to make way to pommes allumettes.